revolist/revogrid-docs/tests/e2e/docs/scenarios/shared-shell.md

 Automation: use the four exact viewport sizes above; compare settled geometry/screenshots after data readiness.
 Separate document overflow from intentional grid overflow.
 Do not approve today's screenshot as a baseline until the findings below are resolved.
 Color values alone do not establish readability.

 Evidence: [matrix](README.md#viewport-and-theme-evidence) specifies inspected combinations.
-Examples transparency, intermediate gutter and two toolbar collisions are [open findings](observed-issues.md).
+The drawer surface, intermediate gutter, and toolbar collisions are resolved in [observed issues](observed-issues.md).
 Complete theme-transition/state-preservation and all-overlay matrix remain unexecuted.

 ### SHELL-08 · P1 · Navigation lifecycle and isolated state